dapinitial/SassyStarter/README.md

 For now, I would encourage you to:
 1. Use native HTML as much as possible; avoid custom widgets unless you really need them.
 2. Study the patterns and examples in the authoring practices and see if they help.
 Let me know where/how they fall short.
 3. Find ways of doing some formal, or even informal, user  research where you can observe how people with various disabilities use the web.
+Check out https://medium.com/@addyosmani/accessible-ui-components-for-the-web-39e727101a67 and Google's A11yCasts on Youtube.